CS Virtual Open House

 Applications for the clinical science program are due Dec 1.
 Application procedures can be found here: https://support.psyc.vt.edu/grads/program/application-procedures.
 Please refer to the Recruitment section on our main program webpage for the current list of faculty recruiting graduate students.

 Individual faculty contact prospective applicants.
 Offers of admission are made based on the candidate meeting Program, Departmental, and Graduate School requirements, plus the number of available applicant slots for the faculty advisor and the program.
-We typically conduct interviews of prospective candidates in early February.
+We typically conduct interviews of prospective candidates in February.

 Offers of admission can be extended during a large time period.
 Most of our initial offers of admission are extended by March 15 but can continue until April 15 based on number of acceptances and available slots.